-Skills Framework:
+Skills Framework: the essentials

-Job architecture and skills repository
+Job architecture and skills framework

 The job repository lists all of a company’s jobs in a way that is shared by all employees.
 Depending on the level of granularity required , this nomenclature can detail, from the finest to the broadest, the position, the job, the benchmark job and finally the job.